JedWatson/react-select/README.md

 * A simple value, if provided, will be split using the `delimiter` property
 * The `onChange` event provides an array of the selected options as the second argument
 * The first argument to `onChange` is always a string, regardless of whether the values of the selected options are numbers or strings
+* By default, only options in the `options` array can be selected.
+Setting `allowCreate` to true allows new options to be created if they do not already exist.

 ### Async options